awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/_index.md

 pre: "<b>⁃ </b>"
 ---

-## This workshop is still under construction. ping ranshein@amazon.com if you have any concerns.

 ## Overview

 Welcome!
 In this workshop you will assume the role of a data engineer, tasked with cost optimizing the organization's costs for running Spark applications, using Amazon EMR and EC2 Spot Instances.\